-Families dropping off campers will be directed by staff into the gates (not before the announced time) and then on to complete the following important stops: (1) Storage Drop- Off (2) Parking, (3) Health Check (for temperature, head lice, and any COVID Checks etc.) & Medication Drop-Off (with medical staff, as a follow-up - all medications (OTC and Prescription) should be sent through our Pharmacy Program prior to arrival), and (4) Saying good-bye to campers.
+Families dropping off campers will be directed by staff into the gates (not before the announced time) and then on to complete the following important stops: (1) Storage Drop-Off (2) Parking, (3) Health Check (for temperature, head lice, and any COVID Checks etc.)

+& Pre-Approved Medication Drop-Off (with medical staff, as a follow-up - all medications (OTC and Prescription) should be sent through our Pharmacy Program prior to arrival), and (4) Saying good-bye to campers.

-Last summer, we worked with a company and families to have campers luggage arrive to camp before opening day, and it was very successful.
-This summer we are once again requiring luggage to arrive at camp in the same way.
-Families have the option to either use a camp luggage trucking company to ship their camper's luggage or drop their camper's luggage at camp prior to Opening Day.
-The only thing you will be able to bring with you on Opening Day is your camper's plastic storage (storage bins are based on their cabin assignment and a backpack.
-This summer you can pick your child's luggage up on closing day or use the camp luggage trucking company to send it home.
+This summer we are once again requiring luggage to arrive at camp in the same way we have for the past few summers.
+Families can either use a camp luggage company to ship their camper's luggage or drop their camper's luggage at camp before Opening Day.
+All campers, whether traveling to camp by car or bus, may bring the following items on OPENING DAY: Plastic drawers, under the bed container, and backpack.
 More information will be included in the Harlam Essential about Opening day and Luggage and our medication program.